ShadyEgypt/alx-system_engineering-devops/0x02-shell_redirections/README.md

 mandatory
 Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11. Don't just count your directories, make your directories count mandatory
+Write a script that counts the number of directories and sub-directories in the current directory.